 - Established in south St. Clements in March 2004.

 - The program has since expanded north to Highway 4 and a group is now active in Gull Lake.

 - Interested in having the COPP program in your area?
 Let us know!

 - COPP road signage is in the areas we patrol.

 - Our members go on regular patrols and are trained to observe and report any suspicious activity or safety concerns.

 - We bring displays and have members available to answer questions at public events like the RM Open House and Fire Hall Open House.

 - Patrols are done in teams of two or more persons.

 - Members wear a reflective vest and patrol cars are identified with COPP signs.

-- Members are trained in observation skills through the provincial COPP program which is coordinated with Manitoba Public Insurance (MPI).
+- Members are trained in observation skills through the provincial COPP program.

 - Patrol teams carry cell phones